FernandaCastro/my-pantry/pantry-web/README.md

   Session storage, cookies, local storage, directories, and HTML elements are also supported across several locales)
 * `i18next-http-backend` (Store them in dedicated JSON files, and load them asynchronously (on demand))
 * `luxon` (Datetime Translations)
+* `react-beautiful-dnd` (Beautiful and accessible drag and drop for lists with React)